MisterAtoZ/projectTagp/projectTagp/README.md

 If this amount is equal to what is expected, then it is assumed that everything has been made right.

 *This test only works when 3 or more pipes are used!
 In the final setup, there will always be at least 3 pipes so this is no problem*

+#### Test startSimpleTestFluidum() in testModule2
+This function makes 3 pipes and connects them together just like in startSimpleTest().
+It then ads a fluidum to the system.

+#### Test startSimpleTestFluidumPump() in testModule2
+This function first does the same as startSimpleTestFluidum().
+Afterwards it will also add a pump to the system.
+This pump is tested on shutting it on and off and the flow through the system.

+#### Test startSimpleTestFluidumPumpFlowMeter() in testModule2
+This function first does the same as startSimpleTestFluidumPump().
+Afterwards it adds a flowmeter to the system.
+This flowmeter gives a measure flow and an estimated flow.
+These are not tested propperly yet.